jmporta/ZebraGait/README.md

     ```
 3. Run the `build.sh` or `build.bat` script.

-4. The resultant executable tk/tcl GUI, located in `./dist`, needs a copy of the folder `icons` in the same directory to be executed.

 ## TODO

 - Mean skeleton: if there is not a repeated x, no uniqueMean.